 The Effects of Weather on Recreational Fishing Demand and Adaptation: Implications for a Changing Climate. - Journal of the Association of Environmental and Resource Economists (2020)

-The ecological restoration project that exceeded expectations - Jefferson Public Radio (2022)
+The ecological restoration project that exceeded expectations.
+Jefferson Public Radio (January 2022)

-Neighbors influence coastal landowners’ decisions to armor shorelines against erosion, rising seas - ScienceBlog (2021)
+Neighbors influence coastal landowners’ decisions to armor shorelines against erosion, rising seas.
+ScienceBlog, January 2021.

-This is how the oceans can be used to help fight climate change - World Economic Forum (2020)
+This is how oceans can be used to help fight climate change.
+The World Economic Forum, June 2020.

-Climate change may make some days too darned hot to fish off the Southeast coast - Raleigh News and Observer/Charlotte Observer (2019)
+Climate change may make some days too darned hot to fish off the Southeast coast.
+The Charlotte Observer, October 2019.